Welcome to the Website

 Show respect and good manners at all times: Care for everyone and everything and Follow instructions straightaway, with thought and care!

 Will be outstanding!

-Tolerance and inclusion; mutual respect for personal freedom; understanding the value of democracy and the rule of law; equality of opportunity and a celebration of the diversity of our community which enriches us all.
+Tolerance and inclusion, mutual respect for personal freedom, equality of opportunity and a celebration of the diversity of our community which enriches us all.

 These values and our children’s understanding of them are key to creating strong, resilient young people and communities which are the hope of a brighter future.

-Thank you for all your support so far in 2018 – we could not have become so successful without you.
+Thank you for all your support so far in 2019- we look forward to continuing our successful partnership into 2020 and beyond.